keithbuhler/keithbuhler.github.io/slideshows/business14integrity.md

 ### Thesis

-- An organization that is ethical is one with integrity
-- An organization with integrity has a "a certain sort of moral climate" (701)
-- _Corporate_ integrity has something in common with personal (faithfulness to one's principles)
-- But corporate integrity has some unique features personal integrity cannot have (a climate or culture)
+Although it may seem that _corporate_ integrity is the same as personal integrity (e.g., faithfulness to one's principles), an organization is ethical, or has integrity, when it has a "a certain sort of moral climate" (701) constituted by shared norms of altruism and fairness as well as clear procedures for resolving moral wrongs.

 </section><section data-markdown>